Thanks for the contact! (Yes, it's a "CW" call sign! Ex k5hkr.)

 Use a MFJ-974HB Balanced Line Tuner (I prefer “impedance matcher” but that's not what it says on the front panel) - these four cover 80m-6m, and sorta does 160m.
 And a 2m vertical dipole, fed with 50' of very lossy RG58.
 All are up 30' to 35' on lumber yard masts (2x6, 2x4, 2x3, 2x2).

-CONFESSION: I enjoy the hunt and challenge of "making" QRP contacts, however, there's a significant difference between "making" and "sustaining" a contact!
+CONFESSION: I enjoy the hunt and challenge of "making" QRP contacts, especially QRP contests.
+However, there's a significant difference between "making" and "sustaining" a contact!
 Much of the "skill" is really the op on the other end's ability to copy a weak signal.
 So, to sustain a ragchew, I'll happily turn up the volume, but note that going from 5 watts to 20 watts is only one S-unit (5 watts to 80 watts is two S-units.)

-OPERATION: Mostly CW (still struggling around 15-18 wpm) and several digital modes with SignaLink/fldigi on 10m - 160m; most of the rest is FM, on 2m/70cm with a little bit of SSB in Contests.
+OPERATION: Almost all CW (still struggling around 18-20 wpm) with a little digital modes with SignaLink/fldigi on 10m - 160m when I'm too lazy for CW; most of the rest is FM, on 2m/70cm with a little bit of SSB in Contests.
 Perfer FM to SSB for phone.

 #8118 SKCC - Straight Key Century Club (original J-38 from my novice days, of course!)